sekulovskin/research-archive-masters-thesis/README.md

 ## Notes:

-If you wish to use the Wrapper function, please use **only** the `wrapper_function.R` script, which contains the tested and ready-to use version of the function.
-Currently this version can apply overall data standardization, and uses the sample size of either the level-1 observations, level-2 observations or the effective sample size, calculated based on the ICC approach, or a sample size provided by the user.
+If you wish to use the Wrapper function, please use **only** the `wrapper_function.R` script, which contains the tested and ready-to-use version of the function.
+Currently, this version can apply overall data standardization and uses the sample size of either the level-1 observations, level-2 observations or the effective sample size, calculated based on the ICC approach, or a sample size provided by the user.
 The wrapper can also implement the value for jref, based on this paper.
-In the future the novel method for calculating the effective sample size, might be included.
+In the future, the novel method for calculating the effective sample size might be included.

 ## References: